aliyara290/Cv-Builder/README.md

 # MyResume - CV Builder

-MyResume is an interactive CV builder that enables users to create and customize professional resumes with ease.
+MyResume is an interactive CV builder that enables users to create professional resumes with ease.
 Built with HTML, JavaScript, and styled with Tailwind CSS, this project provides a responsive, user-friendly interface for crafting personalized CVs.

 ## Features